Clouds

 Evening clouds, Steinwald Nature Park, southern Germany.
 (Photo copyright © by Kaj Halberg)

-Cumulus clouds over the islets of Mågeøerne, Funen, Denmark, with breeding great cormorants (Phalacrocorax carbo ssp. sinensis) and herring gulls (Larus argentatus).
+Cumulus clouds above the islets Mågeøerne, Funen, Denmark.
+The birds are great cormorants (Phalacrocorax carbo) and herring gulls (Larus argentatus), which breed on these islands.
 (Photo copyright © by Kaj Halberg)

 Various types of clouds, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)